-COU RSE OBJECTIVES 1 Understand various modules of CAD & CAM and apply the concepts for geometry trar sformation 1 techniques digitally.
+COU RSE OBJECTIVES 1 Understand various modules of CAD & CAM and apply the concepts for geometry tran sformation - techniques digitally.
 2 Create and manipulate the different geometric modelling techniques.
-3 Understand various concepts of part programming for NC and CNC Elements 4 Demonstrate the concepts of GT, CAPP and FMS 5 Able to understand various quality control and testing techniques using computers, and 3 integration to manufacturing.
-COU RSE OUTCOMES Uman manuful completion of the counce the student will be able to.
-Cognitive Upon successful completion of the course, the student will be able to: Level CO1 Demonstrate various geometrical transformation techniques and understand the K2 COI working of various CAD and CAM elements.
-112 CO2 Demonstrate the different representations in the geometric modules K2 CO3 Apply the concepts of NC and CNC Programming and write program for NC/CNC K3 COS turning and machining centers. КJ CO4 Distinguish various grouping concepts and summarize the use of computers in K2 004 manufacturing and the manufacturing process planning.
-CO5 Identify the advantages and disadvantages in integrating computers in quality 005 control, testing and manufacturing.
-K1: Remember, K2: Understand, K3: Apply, K4: Analyze, K5: Evaluate, K6: Create
+3 Understand various concepts of part programming for NC and CNC Elements 4 Demonstrate the concepts of GT, CAPP and FMS Demonstrate the concepts of GT, CAPP and FMS = Able to understand various quality control and testing techniques using computers, and their 5 integration to manufacturing.
+COU RSE OUTCOMES Upon successiui completion of the course, the student will be able to: Level CO1 Demonstrate various geometrical transformation techniques and understand the кı working of various CAD and CAM elements.
+112 CO2 Demonstrate the different representations in the geometric modules K2 CO2 Apply the concepts of NC and CNC Programming and write program for NC/CNC V2 COS turning and machining centers. КJ COA Distinguish various grouping concepts and summarize the use of computers in кı 004 manufacturing and the manufacturing process planning.
+COS Identify the advantages and disadvantages in integrating computers in quality K 1 005 control, testing and manufacturing.
+IX1 K1: Remember K2: Understand K2: Apply K4: Applyze K5: Evaluate K6: Create